 Therefore, I was really angry at a part of myself.
 After all, I put the canvas there and I painted the picture.
 He may have done reprehensible behavior, but since he’s no longer doing it I can either stop being angry or keep staring at that picture I created and continue to seethe.

 I thought, “Wait, am I still mad at him or just the picture I made of him?”

 People can wrong you and you can be rightfully angry at them for sure.
 But when they stop “wronging” you, do you stop being angry, or do you hold onto your anger?

 I can understand wanting to hold onto it because letting it go feels like we’re letting them get away with what they did.
 But what really happens when we stay angry about what someone did to us, it holds us back from our own happiness.

 You forfeit happiness when you hold on to anger towards someone else.

 If you really want to “stick it to them” or get them back in some way, seek peace in yourself.

-Well, imagine if all you had to do was forgive a part of yourself so you could move beyond the anger.
-In my belief, that’s all you need to do.
+Imagine if all you had to do was forgive a part of yourself so you could move beyond the anger.
+In my opinion, that’s all you need to do.

-This could be a very powerful realization if you are harboring anger or resentment towards anyone right now, because they don’t even have to be alive to have forgiveness take place inside of you.
+This could be a very powerful realization if you are harboring anger or resentment toward anyone right now because they don’t even have to be alive to have forgiveness take place inside of you.